bablokb/pcb-pico-datalogger/README.md

 ================================================

 This is a hardware and software solution for low-frequency data-logging with a Raspberry Pi Pico (W).
-The project started as a hardware project, but the software runs independent of the special hardware (PCBs) provided in this repository.
+The project started as a hardware project, but the software runs independently of the special hardware (PCBs) provided in this repository (see some example setups as provided in the `examples` folder).
 Nevertheless, the full function set of the software is not available with standard components.

 Core software functions
 -----------------------

   * implemented in CircuitPython
+  * support for an external RTC for exact time keeping
   * cyclical sensor readout for a wide range of environmental [sensors](docs/sensors.md) (currently 15 directly support including Open-Meteo weather data)